abcdefdf/PKDGA/README.md

 # PKDGA
-PKDGA is an adversarial domain generation algorithm that uses a small amount of detector information for reinforcement learning training
+PKDGA is an adversarial domain generation algorithm that uses a small amount of detector information for reinforcement learning training.

 # Installation and Usage Hints
 PKDGA was tested and used on Ubuntu 16.04 and Win10 using Anaconda Python and Pycharm Environments.